Individual customizations by means of SCSS

 Using our ThemeWare® Config-Finder you have the possibility of displaying all ThemeWare® variables.
 The "technical name" in this overview is the name of the corresponding variable you can use in Twig or SCSS.

-Important: The use of theme variables in plugins starting from Shopware 6.4.7.0 unfortunately is no longer possible!
+Important: The use of theme variables in plugins starting from Shopware 6.4.7.0 unfortunately is no longer possible.

-Delimitation for ThemeWare® customizations
+Delimitation of customizations

-Deposit a unique name for this sales channel in the theme duplicate under Tab "Others" => Block "Expert settings" => Section "Individual CSS class" => Field "Body class" (e.g.: myshopname).
+To do this, enter a unique name for this Sales Channel (e.g.: myshopname) in the configuration of the corresponding theme (or theme duplicate) for the corresponding Sales Channel under Tab "Others" => Block "Expert settings" => Section "Individual CSS class" => Field "Body class".

 .myshopname {